Visit the institution website for COVID‑19 updates

 Months of entry

 Our teaching is research led, with direct links to active applied research.
 You’ll be taught by a range of research and industry experts, as well as through industry-led workshops.
-Strong industry links are a feature of this programme.
+Strong multi-industry links are a feature of this course.

-- A key focus of this Masters is on understanding structural evolution in various settings and the use of 3D and 4D thinking in geological contexts.
-Skills that are essential for your employment in industry for the duration of your career regardless of which energy/resource facing industry you start in.
+A key focus of this Masters is on understanding structural evolution in various settings and the use of 3D and 4D thinking in geological contexts.
+These skills are essential for your employment in industry for the duration of your career regardless of which energy/resource facing industry you start in.

-- Undertake free fieldwork in the UK and EU that is directly linked to your classroom learning.
+Undertake fieldwork that is directly linked to your classroom learning.